StacieL/doc/docs/DeployAppStore-RegisterAppleDeveloperProgramIndividual.md

 ![alt-text](assets/deploy-app-store/Register-developer-4D-for-iOS.png)

 ## STEP 4.
-JOIN THE APPLE DEVELOPER PROGRAM
+Join the Apple Developer Program

 * Click on Join the Apple Developer Program at the bottom of the page.

 ![alt-text](assets/deploy-app-store/Join-Apple-Developer-Program-individuals-4D-for-iOS.png)

 ## STEP 5.
-ENROLL AS AN INDIVIDUAL
+Enroll as an individual

 * Click on the Start your Enrollment button.
 * Select Individuals / Sole Proprietor / Single Person Business from the Entity Type dropdown list.